getherbert/herbert/README.md

 Check out the example plugin [here](https://github.com/getherbert/example-plugin).

+You can find full plugin built in Herbert [here](https://github.com/bigbitecreative/wordpress-socializr).

 ---
 If your after the old version you can find it here: https://github.com/getherbert/herbert/tree/pre And the docs for that version: http://getherbert.com/pre